 General Symptoms of Conductive Hearing Loss

-- Sudden hearing loss in one or both ears.
+Sudden hearing loss in one or both ears.

-- Difficulty understanding words in crowded places.
+Difficulty understanding speech, particularly in noisy places.

-- Ease hearing with one ear than the other.
+Hearing better in one ear than the other.

-- Difficulty hearing consonants.
+Difficulty hearing consonants.

 Symptoms of Conductive Hearing Loss in One Ear

-- Difficulty when trying to tell where sound is coming from.
+Difficulty localizing where sound is coming from.

-- Inability to ignore background noise.
+Greater sensitivity to background noise.

 Symptoms of Conductive Hearing Loss in Children and Babies